-Chesswood actively welcomes Care Experienced Children and their foster or adoptive families into the school community, and will seek to do everything possible to help, guide and support children who are often vulnerable, challenging and in need of security.
+Chesswood actively welcomes looked after children and their foster or adoptive families into the school community, and will seek to do everything possible to help, guide and support children who are often vulnerable, challenging and in need of security.
 The school receives additional funding (£2300) to provide specific support in partnership with the family, something we seek to do in all cases to ensure the bespoke support that is likely to be required is secured at the earliest stage.

-Care Experienced Children have a right to expect the outcomes we want for every child - that they should be healthy, stay safe, enjoy and achieve, make a positive contribution to society and achieve economic well-being1.
+Looked after children have a right to expect the outcomes we want for every child - that they should be healthy, stay safe, enjoy and achieve, make a positive contribution to society and achieve economic well-being1.

-To achieve these five outcomes for Care Experienced Children, Chesswood will demonstrate the strongest commitment to helping every Care Experienced Child to achieve the highest educational standards he or she possibly can.
+To achieve these five outcomes for looked after children, Chesswood will demonstrate the strongest commitment to helping every Looked after child to achieve the highest educational standards he or she possibly can.

-The duty of Chesswood to safeguard and promote the welfare of a Care Experienced Child includes, in particular, a duty to promote the child's educational achievement.
+The duty of Chesswood to safeguard and promote the welfare of a child looked after by them includes, in particular, a duty to promote the child's educational achievement.
 The school must therefore give particular attention to the educational implications of any decision about the welfare of those children.

-Ultimately our school's role as corporate parents to promote and support the education of our Care Experienced Children.
+Ultimately our school's role as corporate parents to promote and support the education of our Looked after Children.
 Asking the question, 'Would this be good enough for my child?'

-HOME > PASTORAL > ADOPTION, CARE EXPERIENCED CHILDREN, SGO, KINSHIP CARE sussex.sch.uk/page/?title=Adoption%2C+Children+Looked+After%2C+SGO%2C+Kinship+Care&pid=239
+HOME > PASTORAL > ADOPTION, CHILDREN LOOKED AFTER, SGO, KINSHIP CARE sussex.sch.uk/page/?title=Adoption%2C+Children+Looked+After%2C+SGO%2C+Kinship+Care&pid=239

-34. Service Children
+33. Service Children